Scranton police have a stabbing suspect in custody

 SCRANTON, LACKAWANNA COUNTY (WBRE 28 / WYOU 22 EYEWITNESS NEWS) – The Scranton Police Department made an arrest on the stabbing incident that occurred Tuesday, June 22nd.

-According to police 17-year-old, Jahil Devone has been arrested and charged with a stabbing on the 500 block of Alder Street.
+According to police 17-year-old, Jalil Devone has been arrested and charged with a stabbing on the 500 block of Alder Street.

 Devone is being charged as an adult with aggravated assault and other related charges for his alleged involvement in this incident.